justinmk/notes/delicious.md

 ================================================================================
 http://jsomers.net/concerning_the_soul.pdf
 tag="literature books"
 contemplation:
-  > At the moment when desire ceases and contemplation, pure seeing, and self-surrender begin, everything changes.
-Man ceases to be useful or dangerous, interesting or boring, genial or rude, strong or weak.
-He becomes nature, he becomes beautiful and remarkable as does everything that is an object of clear contemplation.
+> At the moment when desire ceases and contemplation, pure seeing, and
+> self-surrender begin, everything changes.
+Man ceases to be useful or
+> dangerous, interesting or boring, genial or rude, strong or weak.
+He becomes
+> nature, he becomes beautiful and remarkable as does everything that is an
+> object of clear contemplation.

-Cato Unbound &quot; Blog Archive &quot; Beyond Folk Activism
+Cato Unbound: Beyond Folk Activism
 ================================================================================
   &quot;When we read in the evening paper that we‚Äôre footing the bill for another bailout, we react by complaining to our friends, suggesting alternatives, and trying to build coalitions for reform.
 This primal behavior is as good a guide for how to effectively reform modern political systems as our instinctive taste for sugar and fat is for how to eat nutritiously.&quot; ... &quot;Folk activism treats policies and institutions as the result of specific human intent.
 But policies are in large part an emergent behavior of institutions, and institutions are an emergent behavior of the global political ecosystem.&quot;
   href="http://www.cato-unbound.org/2009/04/06/patri-friedman/beyond-folk-activism/"